19hours/sg-statutes/Acts/Income Tax Act.md

 ### Application of section 45 to distribution from any real estate investment trust

-45G\.—(1) Subject to subsections (2) and (3) and such conditions as the Comptroller may impose, section 45 shall apply in relation to any distribution (except distribution out of Singapore dividends from which tax is deducted or deductible under section 44) made on or after 18th February 2005 by a trustee of any real estate investment trust —
+45G\.—(1) Subject to subsections (2) and (3) and such conditions as the Comptroller may impose, section 45 shall apply in relation to any distribution by a trustee of any real estate investment trust —

 (a) to any person (other than an individual) not known to the trustee to be resident in Singapore to whom section 43(3B) applies; or